 If you have read our article on how important is a CPU for gaming, you would know that the CPU deals with the logical side while the GPU deals with the graphical side.
 When you play a game, anything logical including the commands you are doing to play the game, are all handled by the CPU.
 Since the CPU also partly handles what the GPU renders graphically, it has a lot of tasks on the plate.

 Reducing almost any kind of setting will slightly help decrease your CPU usage.
 Even if they are on the graphical side such as textures, shadows, and lighting, it will still help your CPU.
 Just prioritize the type of settings you would need that would increase your gameplay performance such as field of view and view distances.

 Reinstalling your GPU driver

 Sometimes, it is the version of your GPU that might be causing an uptick in CPU usage or even causing other technical problems like crashes and freezes.
 It is best to uninstall your GPU driver and install the proper driver directly from the manufacturer’s website.

 Programs like Nvidia’s GeForce Experience will help you do this easily and even help optimize the game you play on launch.
 While reinstalling can help, you can also try to update your drivers first.
 In certain situations where you are playing a game that just came out, there might be optimization updates that could help you run the game smoother.

-CPU usage is one of the hardest things to manage on your computer.
 Your CPU just has too many tasks that anything you do might contribute to CPU usage.
 If you like multi-tasking or just like to have a lot of applications and tabs active at the same time, you will definitely need to invest in a good CPU and a good RAM.